MaJerle/lwcell/README.md

-# Lightweight GSM-AT parser
+# Lightweight Cellular AT parser

-LwGSM is lightweight, platform independent, AT commands parser, targeting for communicion with SIMCOM based modules SIM800/SIM900 or SIM70xx.
+LwCELL is lightweight, platform independent, AT commands parser, targeting for communicion with SIMCOM based modules SIM800/SIM900 or SIM70xx.
 Module is written in C99 and is independent from used platform.
 Its main targets are embedded system devices like ARM Cortex-M, AVR, PIC and others, but can easily work under `Windows`, `Linux` or `MAC` environments.

-<h3>Read first: <a href="https://docs.majerle.eu/projects/lwgsm/">Documentation</a></h3>
+<h3>Read first: <a href="https://docs.majerle.eu/projects/lwcell/">Documentation</a></h3>

 ## Features